archonic/limestone/README.md

 ## Roadmap
 * Email PDF receipts after Stripe charges card (using Stripe webhook).
 * In-browser image cropping using jcrop or the likes.
-* Business dashboard where you can see important stats.
-MRR (monthly recurring revenue) and churn (loss of paying users) graphed over time.

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.